xristos3490/wordpress-lamma/readme.md

 #### Set a Default Root Password

-- Access MySQL: To access MySQL, open your terminal and run the following command:
+- To access MySQL, open your terminal and run the following command:

 ```bash
 mysql -u root